BrilworksarrowBlogarrowTechnology Practices

 2. Misusing parallelStream()

 It might seem like a quick win to add .parallelStream() for performance boosts, but it’s not always effective.
-For small datasets or lightweight operations, the overhead of parallelism can actually slow things down.
+For small operations, it can slow things down.

 3. Stateful Lambda Expressions

-Modifying external state within stream operations, especially in parallel streams, can cause race conditions or unpredictable behavior.
+Modifying external state in parallel streams can result in unpredictable results.

 List<String> result = new ArrayList<>();